Braeden6/Maze-Game/README.md

 For task 2 of phase 4 I made a type hierarchy.
 I used a abstract class Item that was extended by: Key, Trap, and Flashlight (which I fixed and updated to work, it will change view distance and now shows in the inventory and can be dropped).

+## **Phase 4: Task 3**
+My improvements:
+- During task 2 I simplified Key and Trap class through the introduction of an abstract class.
+There was some repetitive code, like methods involving being within radius of the object. (this also made it easier to implement flashlight as it also extended this class reusing these methods)
+- Another fix was between GameConsoleInterface and Character classes.
+Due to how character movement was setup originally, the movement character method would move him down when sent w and up when sent s.
+Therefor, this was corrected in the confusing was swapping the GameConsoleInterface keyhandler sending w to character movement when s was pressed instead of correcting the character class.

+Draw UML class diagram for the full program